jonjozwiak/openstack/director-examples/rhel-register/README.md

 ```

 An Example of a Satellite registration (requiring activation key).
 The activation key should have the same repos as listed above

+IMPORTANT: Use http.
+NOT https.
+This will grab the katello rpm via http.
+Then it will configure your actual Satellite registration with https.
 ```
 parameter_defaults:
   rhel_reg_activation_key: "[Activation Key]"